My Name: A Comprehensive Guide

 Meaning

-The closest analogy to the concept of Brahman in Western Philosophy is the concept of “The One” by Plotinus, a key figure in the Neoplatonism school of ancient Greek philosophy.
-The One is an ultimate, transcendent, and unknowable source of all reality.
+The closest analogy to Brahman in Western Philosophy is “The One” by Plotinus, a key figure in Neoplatonism.
 Similar to Brahman, the One is beyond description, infinite, and the source of all existence.
 However, the emphasis on absolute unknowability sets it apart from some interpretations of Brahman.

-I have barely even scratched the surface of this vast topic.
-Brahman is a crucial concept in Vedic and Hindu texts.
-It is discussed in the Vedas, the Upanishads, and even the Bhagwad Gitā.
-Ancient Vedic philosophy was ahead of its time.
-It had diverse schools of thought, each with its unique interpretation of metaphysics, epistemology, and logic.
-These texts also significantly influenced and shaped the Western Philosophy, as we know it today, but perhaps that is a topic for another day.
+I have barely scratched the surface of this vast topic.
+Brahman is discussed in the Vedas, the Upanishads, and even the Bhagwad Gitā.
+Ancient Vedic philosophy was ahead of its time — diverse schools of thought, each with a unique interpretation of metaphysics, epistemology, and logic.
+These texts also significantly influenced and shaped Western Philosophy as we know it today, but perhaps that is a topic for another day.

 Writing Style

-Although my name is ‘Akshansh’ as per the official government records (or any official document for that matter), I prefer to use ‘Akshānsh’ (with a macron on the second ‘a’; see IAST) wherever possible.
-It’s not a stylistic choice per se.
-There are a good number of arguments for why I prefer the IAST version more.
+Although my name is ‘Akshansh’ as per official government records, I prefer to use ‘Akshānsh’ (with a macron on the second ‘a’; see IAST) wherever possible.
+It's not a stylistic choice per se.

 Misnomer